Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Discussion and Summary

 \section{Discussion and Summary}

-To determine the energy of a typical down-coming air shower event, one must estimate the reflectivity of the Antarctic ice surface.
+To determine the energy of a typical down-coming air shower event measured by its radio emissions, the ANITA experiment requires knowledge of the RF reflectivity of the Antarctic ice surface.
 The reflectivity is, in turn, closely related to the physical scale of surface features, which depend on such parameters as local wind speed and direction and surface elevation gradient.
 Surface roughness also has implications for neutrino detection, as high-frequency, small-wavelength radio waves resulting from in-ice neutrino interactions may decohere as they pass through the ice-air interface, en route to detection at the ANITA gondola.
-The wavelength regime to which ANITA is sensitive (125 cm$\to$25 cm) approaches the expected size of surface inhomogeneities, and therefore underscores the importance of direct surface effect measurements.
+The wavelength regime to which ANITA is sensitive (30 cm$\to$150 cm) approaches the expected size of surface inhomogeneities, and therefore underscores the importance of direct surface roughness measurements.